RTEMS/rtems-docs/c-user/clock/directives.rst

 .. rubric:: PARAMETERS:

 ``time_of_day``
-    This parameter is the pointer to a RTEMS time of day variable.
-When the directive call is successful, the time of day associated with the :term:`CLOCK_REALTIME` at some point during the directive call will be stored in this variable.
+    This parameter is the pointer to an :c:type:`rtems_time_of_day` object.
+    When the directive call is successful, the time of day associated with the :term:`CLOCK_REALTIME` at some point during the directive call will be stored in this object.

 .. rubric:: RETURN VALUES: